duncanjbrown/dotfiles/README.md

-git rewrite               # pick a commit with FZF and commit --fixup onto it fix                       # open all merge-conflicted files in $EDITOR shaf <search string>      # print first matching commit message, copy SHA to clipboard
+git rewrite               # pick a commit with FZF and commit --fixup onto it fix                       # open all merge-conflicted files in $EDITOR shaf <search string>      # print first matching commit message, copy SHA to clipboard gset                      # hard-reset current branch to its state on origin
 ```

 ### ruby